JamesPortman/DevelopingDataProducts/README.md

 # Developing Data Products
-## Coursera Project Course
-Assignment: Course Project: Shiny Application and Reproducible Pitch
+##Shiny Application and Reproducible Pitch
 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.

 ##Part 1: Your Shiny Application